-We recently hosted an hour-long panel discussion featuring IT leaders from some of the UK’s leading universities.
+We hosted an hour-long panel discussion featuring IT leaders from some of the UK’s leading universities.
 They shared their thoughts on higher education technology priorities, challenges, and trends.
 Here are a few of our takeaways.

 1. Highlight your ability to partner